-Michael earned a Ph.D. in Literary Studies with a concentration in Russian literature, as well as an MA and BA at the University of Illinois at Chicago, where he also received an MA and BA.
+Michael has a Ph.D. in Literary Studies with a concentration in Russian and Central European literature from the University of Illinois at Chicago, where he also received an MA and BA.

-In addition, he has also taught courses in American short fiction, Russian language and literature, and cultural studies courses.
+In addition, he has taught American short fiction, Russian language and literature, and cultural studies courses.

 Gilda (‘Gil’) Ruman is an English Language Specialist currently teaching the Bridge Writing course in Loyola’s English Language Program.
 Gil developed the course specifically for students transitioning into graduate-level studies.
 She holds an MA in Linguistics and an MBA which she put to good use during her Marketing career with Citigroup.